xihangshi/reprository/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research is about free-electron radiation, especailly the quantum science behind it.
-I focuse on exploring new phenomenona with the advances in quantum materials and quantum technologies.
+I focuse on exploring
+     new phenomenona with the advances in quantum materials and quantum technologies.

 interests:
-  - Artificial Intelligence
+  - Quantum Optics
-  - Computational Linguistics
+  - "Free-electron Radiation"
-  - Information Retrieval
+  - "X-rays"
+  - "Nanophotonics & Plasmonics"

 education:
   courses: